Squarespace vs Webflow: Which Website Builder is Best in 2025?

 Design And Features :

-While Squarespace allows users to upload custom fonts, the overall design flexibility provided by Webflow surpasses that of Squarespace, narrowing Squarespace's lead to a ratio of 2:1 in favor of Webflow.
+Though Squarespace offers the option to upload custom fonts, the design flexibility enabled by Webflow certainly outperforms that of Squarespace bringing Squarespace down to a 2:1 ratio in favor of Webflow..

 Video Backgrounds: